What to do with a Dead Beehive?

 Any Signs of Disease?

-Most colonies do not die as a result of disease but it sure can happen.
+While most bees do not die as a result of disease – it can happen.
 Many bee viruses and pathogens are impossible to detect outside of a lab.

 Often, we don’t know if the colony failed due to disease – unless you send in samples for diagnosis.